ART & ARCHITECTURE OF THE ORIGINAL COLONIES

 *Among the First Period designs, there are influences of: French Colonial (with raised upper windows and stone exteriors), Spanish Colonial (with flat roofs, adobe look exteriors and Catholic decor), Dutch Colonial (with barn-shaped gambrel roofs and stone exteriors) and German Colonial (with “half-timber” style of construction and a frame of braced timbers filled-in with masonry.
 When built into the sides of hills, they are called a ‘bank house’.)
 Shown respectively below:

-*Georgian buildings, popular during the reigns of King George II and King George III were, in England, built in brick, had wood trim, wooden columns and were painted white.
+Styles of buildings, popular during the reigns of King George II and King George III were, in England, built in brick, had wood trim, wooden columns and were painted white.
 In America, however, there were both brick buildings and those built with wood and clapboards.
 They were oftentimes painted a pale yellow.
 This differentiated them from most other structures that were usually not painted at all.
 They were primarily box shaped with multiple chimneys.

 A Georgian colonial home usually has a formally defined living room, dining room and sometimes a family room.
 The bedrooms are typically on the second floor.
 They also have one or two chimneys that can be very large.

-*Federalist architecture marks the end of the Colonial Era, and Americans wanted buildings and homes that expressed the ideals of their new country, and displayed an independent identity.
+This architecture marks the end of the Colonial Era, and Americans wanted buildings and homes that expressed the ideals of their new country, and displayed an independent identity.
 They also wanted the look of elegance and prosperity.
 The Federalist style borrowed Neoclassical details and fancied up the Georgian design.
 They were given porticoes, balustrades, and other more elaborate features.